 Tamil Ulagam, meaning ‘Tamil World’, is the umbrella name for a group running 11 night schools in villages around Auroville.

-Tamil Ulagam Evening Schools (after work schools) are joint ventures involving Secours Populaire from France (SPF), SAIIER, and the villages committed to educational activities.
+Tamil Ulagam Evening Schools (after work schools) are joint ventures involving Secours Populaire from France (SPF) and the villages committed to educational activities.

 The “Les Enfant de Pondy Patch” has been lending its support to run the night schools since 1996.
-It is included under the outreach educational programs of SAIIER since 1992.
 Out of 765 students, 119 students are sponsored by “Les Enfant de Pondy Patch” for educational purposes.

 These night schools were mainly started to help disadvantaged children who didn’t have the opportunity to attend regular school in the daytime.
 Originally they were meant for the drop-outs, stay-outs, pulled-outs and pushed-outs.
 The initial focus was on imparting basic knowledge to these children and to help them in getting a sense of their own identity and usefulness.